serkant/serkant.github.io/_pages/publications.md

   </span>

 <p style="font-size: 14px; text-align: justify; width: 75%;">
 This paper investigates the impact of authoritarian takeovers on the rule of law and economic efficiency in local jurisdictions.
 Authoritarian takeovers refer to the replacement of elected offi- cials with centrally appointed representatives.
-Using the universe of state contracts in Turkey and a staggered Difference-in-Differences (DiD) design, we document that central takeovers de- teriorate the rule of law and cause substantial waste of taxpayers’ money by reducing economic efficiency in public procurement.
+Using the universe of state contracts in Turkey and a staggered Difference-in-Differences (DiD) design, we document that central takeovers deteriorate the rule of law and cause substantial waste of taxpayers’ money by reducing economic efficiency in public procurement.
 Specifically, centrally appointed mayors use competitive auc- tions 33 pp less and instead exploit legal provisions 23 pp more often than elected mayors.
 Such malpractices inflate contract prices by 24% and reduce value for money by 40%.
 These results are robust to a variety of tests, including a Regression Discontinuity (RD) estimation.
 Probing the underlying mechanisms, we find that the removal of local accountability is the key driver of these effects.
 By contrast, we do not find evidence favoring the coordination benefits from a more centralized governance or politician discretion leading to quality improvement in procurement.
 We conclude, by altering incentive structures and introducing a moral hazard problem in local governance, central takeovers are likely to cause important loss of social welfare.
 </p>